Solana NFT & Compressed cNFT Tracking: Why a Wallet Read Isn't Enough (2026)

 - Confirm tax treatment of cNFT disposals per jurisdiction.

-- Treat missing-cNFT coverage as a completeness failure, not a minor gap.
+- Treat missing cNFT coverage as a completeness failure, not a minor gap.

-How Wag3s helps
+How Wag3s handles it

-Wag3s Folio discovers both uncompressed Metaplex NFTs (account reads) and compressed cNFTs (indexer against the Merkle tree), reconciles cNFTs to the on-chain root, values them like any NFT, and surfaces the data for the jurisdiction-specific tax characterisation.
+Wag3s Folio discovers both uncompressed Metaplex NFTs (account reads) and compressed cNFTs (indexer against the Merkle tree), reconciles cNFTs to the on-chain root, values them like any NFT, and surfaces the result for the jurisdiction-specific tax characterisation.
 See the Folio product page.

 Further reading